netdata/netdata/docs/step-by-step/step-09.md

 ![Image of the database engine reflected in the Netdata Dashboard](https://user-images.githubusercontent.com/12263278/64781383-9c71fe00-d55a-11e9-962b-efd5558efbae.png)

-## Archive metrics to a backend
+## Archive metrics to an external database

-You can archive all the metrics collected by Netdata to what we call **backends**.
-The supported backends include Graphite, OpenTSDB, Prometheus, AWS Kinesis Data Streams, MongoDB, and the list is always growing.
+You can archive all the metrics collected by Netdata to **external databases**.
+The supported databases and services include Graphite, OpenTSDB, Prometheus, AWS Kinesis Data Streams, Google Cloud Pub/Sub, MongoDB, and the list is always growing.

 As we said in [step 1](/docs/step-by-step/step-01.md), we have only complimentary systems, not competitors!
 We're happy to support these archiving methods and are always working to improve them.

-A lot of Netdata users archive their metrics to one of these backends for long-term storage or further analysis.
+A lot of Netdata users archive their metrics to one of these databases for long-term storage or further analysis.
 Since Netdata collects so many metrics every second, they can quickly overload small devices or even big servers that are aggregating metrics streaming in from other Netdata agents.